MaibornWolff/dcos-deploy/README.md

 * `path`: path for the secret.
 Required.
 Variables can be used.
 * `value`: Value for the secret.
 Variables can be used.
 Either this or `file` is required.
 * `file`: Path to a file.
 The content of the file will be used as value for the secret.
 Either this or `value` is required.
+* `render`: Wether to render the file content with mustache.
+Use if your file contains variables.
+Boolean.
+Defaults to False.

 ### Serviceaccount
 `type: serviceaccount` defines a serviceaccount.
 This can only be used on EE clusters.
 It has the following specific options: